| Author | (Torrey) Lamson-Scribner | |

 | Phenology | Flowering and fruiting June-September.
 Dependent on fire to trigger flowering (although some plants may flower following mowing or cutting). | |

 | Identification | Pinebarren Sandreed is notable for its large (2-3 feet across) tussocks with leaves horizontal or arching and radiating in 360 degrees.
-Unlike Carolina Wiregrass (Aristida stricta), the leaves are flat.
-Flowering stems routinely reach 3-4 feet high, terminated by an open and airy inflorescence 6 inches to a foot long.
-Stems grow from very tough, very thick, shiny, horizontal rhizomes. | |
+Unlike Carolina Wiregrass (Aristida stricta), the leaves are flat in cross-section.
+Flowering stems routinely reach 4 feet high, terminated by an open and airy inflorescence 6 inches to a foot long.
+Stems grow from very tough, very thick, shiny, horizontal rhizomes.
+In autumn, leaves turn orangey yellow. | |

-| Taxonomic Comments | For many decades treated as Calamovilfa brevipilis, but recent molecular research proves that that genus is nested deeply within Sporobolus.
+| Taxonomic Comments | For many decades treated as Calamovilfa brevipilis, but recent molecular research suggests that this genus is nested within Sporobolus.
+However, we will follow Weakley et al (2025) and retain it as Calamovilfa.

 | |